Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 180. Reasoning Post

-This type of blog post can help others who are trying to make a decision similar to yours.
+Help others who are trying to make a decision similar to yours.
 It can also add a more personal touch to your blog, helping you connect with your readers.

 Example: Why I quit my job at Facebook to take a year off